-- The traditional 8 parts of speech - The sentence, S/V/C, nexal pattern - Noun, Adjective, & Adverb clauses - Noun, Adjective, & Adverb phrases, and - The two universal principles of sentence structure: - Synthesis of what we speak about with what we say about it [the nexus of the Subject, Verb & Compliment (S/V/C), in whichever order they come], and - Analysis (aka Modification/Recursion): adding detail, 'color'/'pixels' to any of the major sentence constituents (S/V/C).
+- The traditional 8 parts of speech - The sentence = 'saying something about something' - The S/V/C nexus, in whichever order they come; ['C' is for 'Complement' in preference to the conventional 'O' for 'Object' because this slot in the nexus can also be filled by Predicate Adjectives and Predicate Nouns, or remain empty, have Zero Complement (Vavra: 2000) - Noun, Adjective, & Adverb phrases /dependent clauses, the difference between the two being strictly structural (both are groups of words that function as one part of speech, Adjective, Adverb, or Noun; however, clauses have nexal patterns of their own, whereas phrases do not) - Four types of sentence structure: (1) Simple one nexal pattern; (2) Compound two or more independent nexal patterns, joined together by conjunctions or commas; (3) Complex one independent nexal pattern and one or more dependent clauses; (4) Compound-Complex two or more independent nexal patterns and one or more dependent clauses. - The two universal principles of sentence structure: - Synthesis of what we speak about with what we say about it [the nexus of the Subject, Verb & Compliment (S/V/C), in whichever order they come], and - Analysis (aka Modification/Recursion): adding detail, 'color'/'pixels' to any of the major sentence constituents (S/V/C).